Esther Inglis: Early manuscripts: 1605–1607

 The first manuscript that Inglis presented in England was dedicated to Susanna Herbert in February 1605, a person she did not know personally.
 The manuscript compiled excerpts of religious text, and decorative alphabets, and was in no doubt put together to demonstrate her skill as a calligrapher.
 Since Herbert had just only recently become Lady Herbert, it is possible that Inglis presented her with this manuscript hoping for a position in Herbert's household, as well as a reward for the manuscript itself.

 After 1605, Inglis began approaching her dedicatees herself, rather than her husband doing it for her.
-In January 1606, Robert Sidney, Lucy Russell, Countess of Bedford, and Lady Erskine of Dirleton all received a New Year's gift book from Inglis.
+In January 1606, Robert Sidney, Lucy Russell, Countess of Bedford, and Lady Erskine of Dirleton all received a New Year's Day gift book from Inglis.
 Like Herbert, all three of these people were strangers to Inglis, for she knew not one of them personally.
 Unlike the manuscript presented to Herbert however, these manuscripts showed a new style by Inglis.
 Her books were smaller and oblong in size, with each page of text illustrated with a colourful flower or a small bird.
 Her title pages also had flowered borders, and the oblong size of the books were unique, as they were never found in any other medieval manuscripts from this era.
 Just like the manuscript given to Herbert, these gift books were meant to display Inglis's skill as a calligrapher.
 Each page delivered a different style of handwriting, though there was no alphabet included as there was with the manuscript given to Herbert.
 Instead, there were colorful birds, flowers, or butterflies on the top of each page.

 Inglis essentially used published books as a start for her own creativity.
 Artisans during this period typically copied text from other books by rewriting it with styled signatures and adding borders and such in the form of their own work.
 One common practice among artisans was to create multiple copies of the same book but include different dedications, with each addressing a different recipient.
 Another common theme amongst artisans during this time period was also to rewrite already-printed texts back into manuscript.

 In July 1606, King Christian of Denmark came to England to visit.
 Chancellor Christianus Friis accompanied him, who was well known for his generosity.
 Because of this, Inglis prepared another flower illustrated manuscript specifically for Friis, probably hoping for a generous reward.
 This manuscript was mostly similar to the three New Year's gifts, though Inglis drew different flowers taken from another series, the Florae Deae.
 This series was supposedly immensely popular at this time, as the same flowers were later drawn on painted glass at Lydiard Park in Wiltshire, as well as other cities.

 While Inglis did not appear to be a very inventive artist, she often presented herself as a highly skilled one, whose work was worth employing and collecting.
-She was also assertive in acknowledging her talents, often including text in her gifts that said “written and illuminated by me, Esther Inglis”.
+She was also assertive in acknowledging her talents, often including text in her gifts that said "written and illuminated by me, Esther Inglis".